Select Statement «Prev Next»

 FROM CUSTOMER

-WHERE LASTNAME LIKE SUBSTR(FIRSTNAME,1,1) || '%'
+WHERE LASTNAME LIKE SUBSTR(FIRSTNAME, 1, 1) || '%';

-Results of the Like Substring
+Results of the LIKE substring example

-Results of the Like Substring
+Results of the LIKE substring example.

 PACKAGE_ID IS NULL